Students from the Journalism & Publishing studio block course offer the following reflections from the first two months of the school year.

 The New Faces dance took place on September 19, 2014.
 The theme of the dance was patriotism.
 Like all Academy dances, we were asked to bring a canned good as an admission fee.
 The Common Room was divided in two; one half was for soda drinks and treats, and the other half was for dancing.
 Margaret Bennett ’15 and Sam Hersh ’15 served drinks.
 When we interviewed students and staff about the dance, 10th grader Tucker Boyd said, “The New Faces dance was very fun because it was a great introduction to the community and it gave me the opportunity to meet new people.”

-“I thought it was a lot of fun,” said science teacher Mr. Forbes, “It looked like everyone had a good time, and there were a lot of things to do for people who didn’t want to dance, like games in Melpomene and reading in the library.”
+“I thought it was a lot of fun,” said science teacher Mr. Doug F., “It looked like everyone had a good time, and there were a lot of things to do for people who didn’t want to dance, like games in Melpomene and reading in the library.”
 If people were to say one word to describe the New Faces Dance, most people would say “fun” or “awesome”.
 Overall, it was a great dance – thank you, seniors!

 The Red Cross Blood Drive